semigarden/synthetic-markdown/README.md

 # Synthetic Markdown

-A WYSIWYG editor built as a composable UI component
+A WYSIWYG editor as a composable UI component
 > [!NOTE]
 > **Supported Elements**
 >